 A core design principle was keeping the midiflorian as inexpensive as possible.

-A programmable expression pedal is included plus two 6.35mm stereo jacks for external expression pedals, buttons or sliders.
+A programmable expression pedal is included plus a 6.35mm stereo jack for external expression pedals, buttons or sliders.

 Live musicians need the midiflorian to last.
 Heavy duty stomp buttons and a steel body come standard.

 Firmware upgradeable and future-proof.
 Suggest your "must-have" features.